douglas-george/timberhearth/storybook/story.md

 At the patch’s center stood a broken scarecrow lashed to a splintered post.
 Its straw-stuffed arms hung limp, but vines threaded through its limbs like veins, tugging it upright.
 Burned into the wood behind it was a familiar spiral symbol—Ringtail’s mark.

-Gabriel reached for Jessica’s sleeve.
-“We need to go.”
+Gabriel reached for Jessica’s sleeve. ”We need to go.”

 But before they could turn back, the nearest pumpkin shuddered.